econia-labs/econia/doc/doc-site/docs/overview/matching.md

 Note that self matching only applies within a [market account]: one custodian cannot adversarially cancel orders placed by a different custodian for the same user and market.

+## Fee assessment

+Econia's matching engine charges [taker fees], which are assessed at the end of the matching process and are denominated in the quote coin for a given market.
+Calls to the matching engine, however, specify quote trade amounts that denote the net change in a taker's quote coin holdings due to matching *and* fees, or in other words, the minimum or maximum amount of quote coins that a taker is willing to trade away or receive from a trade.
+As such, [`match()`] calculates a maximum amount of quote coins to match on an order for the given direction ([`BUY`] or [`SELL`]) per [`calculate_max_quote_match()`], matches accordingly, *then* assesses fees per [`assess_taker_fees()`].

+For example, consider a hypothetical market with a 5% fee taker fee.
+A user places a taker buy for a maximum quote trade amount of 105 quote coins, meaning that they are willing to spend up to 105 quote coins.
+At most the matching engine can match 100 quote coins, with the remaining 5 coins set aside to cover taker fees.
+Here, the maximum quote asset trade amount is passed in (105 quote coins) and a reserve is essentially set aside to pay taker fees.
+After matching and fees, the taker thus experiences a net change of up to 105 quote coins, even though only as many as 100 were matched.

+For taker sells, conversely, no quote coins are passed in.
+Rather, the base asset is passed in and matched, then a portion of quote proceeds are deducted for fees.
+For example, consider a hypothetical market with a 4% taker fee, where the taker specifies a maximum quote trade amount of 100 quote coins.
+Here, the matching engine matches up to 104 quote coins then assesses a 4% fee, withdrawn from the quote coins received in the trade.
+After matching and fees, the taker thus experiences a net change of up to 100 quote coins, even though as many as 104 were matched.

 <!---Alphabetized reference links-->

 [AVL queue]:                             ./orders#order-book-structure